nfergu/nanogpt_l1_dim_pruner/README.md

 A fork of [nanoGPT](https://github.com/karpathy/nanoGPT) to provide a benchmark for [l1_dim_pruner](https://github.com/nfergu/l1_dim_pruner).

-This prunes 50% of the weights in the fully-connected layers of a GPT-2 model.
+This prunes 50% of the weights in the fully-connected layers of a GPT-2 model, along dimension 1 (the second dimension).

 ## Installation